matteoWorks/SimplePortfolioWebsite/README.md

         {"contactName": "GitHub", "contactLogo": "logo_github_night.png", "contactLink": "INSERT_GITHUB_URL"}
     ],
 ```
-Fill the variables requiring to insert a value related to your information, which are currently filled with the "_INSERT\_[variableName]_" placeholder; \
+Fill the variables requiring to insert a value related to your information, which are currently filled with the `INSERT_[variableName]` placeholder; \
-Modify the "_contacts_" variables accordingly to your available contacts and with your own assets.
+Modify the `contacts` variables accordingly to your available contacts and with your own assets.

 - Your Experience:
 ```json